Deploying in a Docker Swarm¶

 ZK_URL=zookeeper:2181 HDFS_URL=hdfs:8020 docker stack up --compose-file pravega.yml pravega

 HDFS_URL don't include the protocol.
-They default to
+They have default values assigned as

-Your clients must then be deployed into the swarm, with something like:
+Your clients must then be deployed into the swarm, using the following command.

 docker service create --name=myapp --network=pravega_default mycompany/myapp